 A personal injury attorney is always a valuable asset to have on your side, even if you’ve suffered minor injuries.
 They have experience working with insurance adjusters, researching personal injury claims, and playing hardball with insurance companies that don’t want to pay up.
 Chances are, you have plenty on your plate after an injury.
 Your personal injury attorney can handle the legal and financial matters while you figure out what it will take to get back to normal.

 At Staver Accident Injury Lawyers, P.C., we understand that no two personal injury cases are the same.
-We have years of experience negotiating with insurance companies and helping our clients receive their best outcome.
+We have years of experience negotiating with insurance companies and helping our clients receive their best outcomes.
 We can help you manage the paperwork, insurance adjusters, and defense attorneys so you can focus on your health and getting the appropriate treatment.

-To learn more for learn about the reality of personal injury settlements, contact a Chicago personal injury lawyer for a free case evaluation today at (312) 236-2900.
+To learn more about the reality of personal injury settlements, contact a Chicago personal injury lawyer at Staver Accident Injury Lawyers, P.C. for a free case evaluation today at (312) 236-2900.